 Streaming, like video conferencing software, can help you drop your corporate veil using human-to-human interactions.
 Besides, it can empower your audience to engage in brand storytelling in a way that augments your customer experience.

 In this article, we’ll discuss all the streaming statistics and data you need to stay abreast of the industry’s trends.
 This will help you discover how to use streaming to bolster your marketing strategy with video ads, customer engagement, and more.

 Music Streaming Statistics

 The influence of streaming in media and the entertainment industry is at its zenith.
 Notably, music or audio streaming has become an essential part of everyday life.
-The incentive of convenience, tons of music options, million of on-demand songs, and multiple ways to find new songs, has left a lasting impression on the consumers.
-This, aligned with the mindset of the modern generation of music fans has brought about a significant shift.
-The result: the music streaming market is growing rapidly and so is the number of music streaming services providers.
+The incentive of convenience, tons of music options, millions of on-demand songs, and multiple ways to find new songs, have left a lasting impression on consumers.
+This, aligned with the mindset of the modern generation of music fans, has brought about a significant shift.
+The result: the music streaming market is growing rapidly, and so is the number of music streaming services providers.

-- The growth of music streaming offset a 21.2% decline in download revenue.
+- The growth of music streaming offsets a 21.2% decline in download revenue.
 Besides, it brought a 10.1% drop in physical revenue.
 (IFPI, 2019)

 - In 2018, the number of on-demand music streams grew by 49%, reaching 611 billion.
 (Neilsen Insights, 2018)

 - In total, on-demand music streaming volume (audio +video streaming), exceeded 900 billion streams in 2018, a 43% increase compared to 2017.
 (Neilsen Insights, 2018)